Washable rug in a modern Australian living room, showing low-profile design suitable for homes with kids and pets

 Are washable rugs worth it?

 Yes — for busy homes with kids, pets, or rentals.
-They trade longevity for convenience.
+They trade long-term durability for convenience and easier cleaning.

 Are washable rugs really washable?

-Some are machine washable, others are hand or professionally washable.
-Always check care labels.
+Some are machine washable, while others are designed for hand washing or professional cleaning only.
+Always check the care label, as repeated washing reduces colour definition, backing performance, and lifespan.

 Where should I wash a washable rug?